Don’t miss out on the latest CyclingTips updates.

 Cool down.
 An important step for recovery is to eat some protein-rich food within 30 minutes of the race finish and then spin the legs out either on a trainer or on the road.

 Crits are so exciting to race and very addictive.
 Spending an hour at 199 bpm is the best way to start the morning, followed by a social recovery roll and coffee with friends.
 I can’t wait for the Melbourne crit season to start (especially my club crit on a Wednesday evening).

 Is there anything that I have missed?
 What do you do to prepare for a crit?

 About the author

-The tagline to Verita Stewart’s personal blog reads: “Not a professional cyclist, yet” and it’s the “yet” that’s most telling.
-Verita is a Melbourne-based cyclist riding for Specialized Securitor.
-New to the sport, she’s quickly made the jump from commuting to recreational riding to racing.
+Verita is a Melbourne-based cyclist riding for Specialized Women’s Racing.
+When she started in the sport, she quickly made the jump from commuting to recreational riding to racing.

-She now juggles full-time work with full-time NRS racing and hopes to make the leap to the big-leagues sometime soon.
-Verita is full of stories and smiles and snark – and will bring all three to you on Ella.
+She now juggles full-time work with NRS racing and hopes to make the leap to the big-league sometime soon.
+Verita is full of stories and smiles and snark – and brings all three to you on Ella.
 Follow Verita on twitter and instagram and strava.